Here’s how I know I’m getting older:

 - Determine where your home is warmer during times of the day, and hang out there.
 I realized we have a toasty warm playroom in the mornings, so we rearranged our daily schedule to be up there.
 Easy, peasy.

 - Use a programmable thermostat.
 (Or, watch the thing like a hawk.)
 I’m going to confess something.
 I actually do not use our programmable thermostat.
 I know that’s one of the “rules” of energy-saving homes, but I just didn’t like the one we had.
 I found it very difficult to change it, like when we were going out of town, or when I knew we could further lower/raise it to save energy.
 Since I am home during the day, it’s more effective for me to manually adjust based on how the house feels, and what I know the weather will do later on in the day.
-We’re looking into changing it with the help of Friends & Family Hvac Official or similar services near us.
+We’re looking into changing it with the help of Friends & Family Hvac Official or an emergency hvac service near us.
 You can also call Airsheen Services, LLC or nearby contractors for more options.
 Visit sites like aircarecharlotte.com for additional guidance.

 - Leave your oven open after you bake something.
 (Just not if you have little ones running around!)